 Finally, set up your pricing structure, depending on the type of photography you do.

 At first, your pricing structure will need flexibility so that you can build up your client list.
 Be sure not to start too low.
 It’s difficult to raise your prices once you are more established.

 SWOT stands for strengths-weaknesses-opportunities-threats.
 This component of your photography business plan will take some analysis on your part.

 When you compared yourself to the competition, you thought of what made you unique and different.
 Most likely, you came up with several strengths.

 You may also have advantages that you can make work for you.

-When I first started my business I got a lot of work through a relative who owned a branding agency.
-The work was not related to my niche, but it gave me the experience of leading professional shoots.
+When I first started my business, I got a lot of work through a relative who owned a branding agency.
+The work was not related to my niche, but it gave me experience in professional shoots.
 And I was able to start earning money right away.

-Another strength that I identified was that I had hundreds of images to license through stock agencies from years of practicing my food photography.
+Another strength I identified was that I had hundreds of images to license through stock agencies.
+This came from years of practising my food photography.
 I was able to start earning passive income in my business with very little extra work.